To go to your country specific site please follow this link:

 Most of the dust created in the blast furnace-based steel-making process is returned to the process.
 This results in decreased waste volumes and increased material efficiency.
 Recycled steel reduces the environmental footprint during the end-product’s lifecycle.
 It replaces the iron ore as input material in the steel production process.
 Also energy flows created are recovered back to the production process.

 Through the use of high-strength steels, customers are able to manufacture products, which use less material, are stronger, lighter and provide improved total economy.
 For energy using applications the use phase carries a significant share of the lifecycle environmental footprint.The most beneficial weight reductions can be found in applications such as load handling equipment.
 In many cases, the reduction in emissions due to decreased weight can exceed the emissions originating in the steel production processes when calculated over the entire lifecycle of an end-product.

 As the world’s most recycled industrial material, steel is unique in that it retains its properties no matter how many times it is recycled.
 Using recycled steel scrap in steel production saves natural resources, while also reducing CO2 emissions.
 However, there is currently not enough scrap to meet the demand for steel and thus primary steel needs to be produced from iron ore also in the future.SSAB’s mills in the US produce steel based exclusively on recycled steel.
 Small amounts of coal and natural gas are used in the production process, but mainly electricity is used for smelting the scrap.
 All in all, CO2 emissions are less than one tenth of the emissions generated in conjunction with iron ore-based steel production.
-SSAB uses approximately 20% of scrap metal in conjunction with steel production in Sweden and Finland, and 100% in the US, with a total average of approximately 45% across all production sites.
+SSAB uses approximately 20% of scrap metal in conjunction with steel production in Sweden and Finland, and 100% in the US.